peytoncordero/DRI25/html-css.md

 - [Github Pages](https://pages.github.com/) can be useful to more advanced users for hosting HTML/CSS files and publishing them directly on the internet.
 It draws on a Github repository to build static websites.
 Websites that are hosted on Github pages tend to have a URL that ends in `github.io`.
 The official Github documentation has a well written guide on [creating a Github Pages site](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).

+- [HTML For People](https://htmlforpeople.com/) is an ebook-as-website HTML tutorial website created by Blake Watson.

 - [Neocities](https://neocities.org/tutorials) is a social network of over 700,000 ad-free websites designed to "bring back the lost individual creativity of the web".
 The platform offers free static web hosting and integrated tools, including an in-browser HTML editor.